Nevenall/ghosting-the-edge/manuscript.md

 Some people find the nearly subconscious nudging of these kind of processors unsettling, especially ones that key into your motor activation centers because you can find your body doing things before your conscious mind catches up; assuming you disable the safety protocols.

-**Skillwire Slot {1, 2, 3}** – For each Skillwire slot you can choose one program.
+**Skillwire Slot {1, 2, 3}**—For each Skillwire slot you can choose one program.
 You may change the program in a slot at any time, but it takes one scene for the new skill to become available to you.

-> **Language** – You can read and speak a specific language.
+> **Language**—You can read and speak a specific language.
 Most tend towards the formal and correct and so are obviously programs; unless you are willing to pay extra for an up to date colloquialized version.
 >
-> **Specialty** – These programs have everything you need to know about a specific topic such herbs, or military history. +2 to O and C actions involving that specialty.
+> **Specialty**—These programs have everything you need to know about a specific topic such herbs, or military history. +2 to O and C actions involving that specialty.
 >
-> **Pilot** – Contains the skills for pilot a specific type of vehicle. +2 to O for this specific model.
+> **Pilot**—Contains the skills for pilot a specific type of vehicle. +2 to O for this specific model.
 >
-> **Kung Fu** – An encyclopedic knowledge of Kung Fu moves looks very cool but unless you have a cyborg body or have already built up the appropriate musculature to back up the physical skills it's not as useful as most teenage chipbois dream it is. **Without cyberbody** +2 for O relating to Kung Fu. **With cyberbody** Kung Fu style Fight skill set to 2.
+> **Kung Fu**—An encyclopedic knowledge of Kung Fu moves looks very cool but unless you have a cyborg body or have already built up the appropriate musculature to back up the physical skills it's not as useful as most teenage chipbois dream it is. **Without cyberbody** +2 for O relating to Kung Fu. **With cyberbody** Kung Fu style Fight skill set to 2.
 If you already have a fight skill,

-**Alternate Skillwire 1 ¤** – You may swap the ratings of two pluggable skills between scenes.
+**Alternate Skillwire 1 ¤**—You may swap the ratings of two pluggable skills between scenes.
 This may require a Resources roll to acquire a new skill program, and if there is no time really downtime between scenes you may have to use your original values for a while.
 Or, more interestingly, you might gain the trouble aspect **Skills A and B are Swapping.**

 Most skills can be swapped except: Contact, Move, Physique, Resources, and Will.